zixin448/tp/docs/DevOps.md

 `./config/travis/run-checks.sh`

-Any warnings or errors will be printed out to the console.
+Any warnings or errors will be printed out to the console

 **If adding new checks:**